shanect7/video-game-tittle-screen-design/README.md

 To add our background, we will have to use the `background-image` property within the 'bg' class.

 Once that is completed, you will find that the background looks off, sort of like this:
 ![image](https://github.com/user-attachments/assets/733d269a-1e66-4884-b28a-375e0efb1a3a)

-Unfortunately though, most players aren't typically satisfied with seeing only half the title and background screen, which means more work for us.
+Unfortunately though, most players wouldn't be satisfied with seeing only half the title and background screen, which means more work for us.
 So, to this fix this, we will be using the following CSS properties:

 `background-position:`
 This property determines the position of the background image.